 To upgrade your bed, you don’t need to throw out the frame and mattress.
 Instead, consider changing it up with a new headboard.
-This is a simple DIY project that can take as little as half a day when planned right.
+This is a simple DIY project that can take as little as half a day when planned right and will be the envy on social media.

 One popular choice is a diamond tufted headboard.
 The headboard fabric is where you can make a real impact in the room.
 Choose a solid color in an unexpected shade like cobalt blue or mint green, which will look especially nice if you have patterned wallpaper behind your bed.
 On the other hand, you may opt for a print fabric if your room is otherwise plain.
 Psychedelic fractals in bright colors or a comforting floral print are common options.